April 2, 2026, General news

 In terms of its greenhouse gas emissions, the electricity flowing through Hydro-Québec’s power grid has a smaller environmental footprint than any form of self-generated electrical power.

-That’s the conclusion of an independent study by the International Reference Centre for the Life Cycle of Products, Processes and Services (known as CIRAIG).
+.
 It shows that the environmental footprint of the electricity in Hydro-Québec’s grid is only half that of electricity generated by customers using photovoltaic solar panels or small wind turbines.

 Public affairs and media - Hydro-Québec